How to Become a Therapist

 The combined awareness, acceptance and prominence of mental health issues and the need for care “is only growing the field, and I fully anticipate this will continue,” said Cannon.

-In fact, the US Bureau of Labor Statistics projects that employment of substance abuse, behavioral disorder, and mental health counselors will grow 23% from 2020 to 2030, which is much faster than the average for all other occupations.
+In fact, the U.S. Bureau of Labor Statistics (BLS) projects that employment of substance abuse, behavioral disorder, and mental health counselors will grow 23% from 2020 to 2030, which is much faster than the average for all other occupations.

 Because becoming a therapist is a tremendous time investment, you may not see a higher salary until you are licensed or working in a specialty.
 “Most people who go into this line of work do so because they had a personal experience with a counselor,” said Welch, “or because they want to make a difference in the world.
 So, a good bit of the reward of being a therapist is intrinsic.”

 Depending on the educational background, license, area of client focus and geographic location, salaries can vary considerably.
-The Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics notes a median pay range from $47,660 to $82,180 for mental health counselors and psychologists, respectively.
-Marriage and family therapists and social workers earn a median salary of just above $50,000.
+For example, BLS notes the median pay for mental health counselors was $48,520 in 2021.
+Psychologists made a median of $81,040, BLS reported.

 What Makes a Good Therapist?